I spent two weeks in Cuenca, but it could've just as easily been two months.

 Walking around, arm in arm, I'd notice just how many other couples were doing the same.

-There was a sense of tradition in the city, and its people, I found endearing.
+There was a sense of tradition in the city and its people, which I found endearing.

 As I travel around the rest of South America, I'm keeping an eye out for places where I could see myself living for an extended time.

-Eating and dancing — these are my hobbies beyond travel and blogging, and I was excited to find Cuenca delivered on both fronts.
+Eating and dancing are my hobbies beyond travel and blogging, and I was excited to find Cuenca delivered on both fronts.

 Over my two-week stay, I discovered new Ecuadorian dishes, gave cuy a second try, got my sushi fix with Ant and Elise of Positive World Travel, lunched at an authentic Indian restaurant, and overdosed on langostinos at Tiesto's, the #1 rated restaurant on Trip Advisor.

 On the first Thursday night in town, I went dancing at Cafe Verde, Pinton y Maduro.

-As I was getting to know my date's dance style, I was also taking note of the other dancers.
-In particular, there was one bald guy (in the picture above) who was an excellent salsa dancer.
+As I got to know my date's dance style, I was also taking note of the other dancers.
+In particular, one bald guy (in the picture above) was an excellent salsa dancer.

 The quality of the dancing was very high in there.
-The majority of dancers were Ecuadorian, but there were a handful of foreign girls sporting their dancing shoes too.
+The majority of dancers were Ecuadorian, but a handful of foreign women were also sporting their dancing shoes.

 After a few songs in the crowded main level, my date and I sought seats and space on the second floor.
 Small tables lined the balcony.

-We danced for a solid three hours until I could dance no more.
-Salsa, merengue, reggaeton, bachata.
-The usual suspects.
+We danced for a solid three hours until I could dance no more—the usual suspects.

 As much fun as I was having in the nights, I also enjoyed my days.

 The hostel was akin to a Bed & Breakfast, featuring the most comfortable bed I'd have in Ecuador, delicious fresh bread for breakfast, and dependable Wi-Fi.